Keysight/jpl-sphinx/docs/custom/examples/send-notification-to-slack.rst

 **Message Destination**

 In Slack, a message can be sent to a channel or a person.
-For a channel, use the syntax `'channel':#proj-kosi-pipeline-library-qa-messages'` and for a user, use their member ID `'channel':'U0238VB96L9'`.
+For a channel, use the syntax `'channel' : #proj-kosi-pipeline-library-qa-messages'` and for a user, use their member ID `'channel' : 'U0238VB96L9'`.

-In email, us the syntax `'to':['pdl-kosipipeline-admin@keysight.com']`, and
+In email, us the syntax `'to' : ['pdl-kosipipeline-admin@keysight.com']`, and
 multiple emails can be added to the array.

 **Controlling when messages are sent with `sendPolicy`**